top of page

 Landscape designer

-The final draft of the design communicates the layout, planting plan, pictures of plant material, how many of each plant and what size they are to be.
-There are pictures of retaining wall styles, fence styles, fountains, etc., whatever elements are included in the design.
+The final draft of the design communicates the layout, planting plan, pictures of plant material, and information about the plants.
+There are pictures of retaining wall styles, fence styles, fountains, pergolas, pools, etc., whatever elements are included in the design.
 It is drawn to scale so a contractor can accurately estimate material costs.
+Here's a sample completed design:

 Ta-da!!
 It's done!
 The final drawing is forwarded to you via email.
-The attachment can then be forwarded to your contractor, and you can upload it to the Office Depot website and have it printed for about $6.00.
+The attachment can then be forwarded to your landscape contractor.
+You can even upload it to the Office Depot website and have it printed in color for about $6.00.
 Now that wasn't so hard, was it?
 Something to keep in mind: No design is set in stone.
-It's likely you and your contractor will make changes depending on a variety of issues, such as stone color and availability, plant availability, moving the patio over, lowering the height of the pergola; anything can happen.
+It's likely you and your contractor will make changes depending on a variety of issues, such as stone color and availability, plant availability, moving the patio over, lowering the height of the pergola, budget; anything can happen.
 The design is dynamic.

-If you only need a consultation and no drawings, such as plant selection and placement advice, my fee is $85/hr, three hour minimum.
-We can go to Green Acres Nursery and look around and discuss options, or if that's mind-numbing to you (no shame), I can select the plants I feel are most appropriate for your project.
+If you only need a consultation and no drawings, such as plant selection and placement advice, we can go to Green Acres Nursery and look around and discuss options, or if that's mind-numbing to you (no shame), I can select the plants I feel are most appropriate for your project.
 Selling your home?
 I can help with curb appeal too.

 Landscape design outdoor living space with pool, bocce ball court, firepit